 The five volumes of Lakeland Sketchbooks surely constitute one of the finest achievements of Alfred Wainwright as an artist.
 Published between 1968 and 1973, many of the scenes depicted are based on photographs he had taken years previously.

 The aim of this Wainwright Society project is to celebrate AW’s fine artistic achievement, and to create a contemporary record of the 400 scenes that he drew with such a fine touch.
-The Society aims to complete this project by January 2014 with the (First) Lakeland Sketchbook completed in summer 2012.
 All members of the Society are invited to take part in the project.
 All you have to do is to find the location of any of the drawings, and take a photograph of the scene depicted by Wainwright in his drawing.